Women in Public Life launched in January 2020 to inspire and support the women of Guernsey to stand for public office.

 We do not receive any grant funding from the States of Guernsey.

 Some of our events are kindly sponsored by local businesses but our website, leaflets, advertising and other costs are funded by donations from our volunteers and from individual supporters like you.

-The more funding we receive the more women we can inspire to stand for public office so donate now to play your part.
+The more funding we receive the more women we can inspire to stand for public office so please donate now to play your part.

 Women in Public Life Guernsey is an unincorporated not-for-profit association.

 We are registered with the Guernsey Registry (NP273) and are a member of the Association of Guernsey Charities (No. 474).